Ronn Owens: Career

 Owens began his career in broadcasting in 1968 after graduating from Temple University.
 He hosted radio programs in Atlanta, Miami, Cleveland, and Philadelphia before moving to KGO Radio of San Francisco in 1975.
 In 2004, the Disney/ABC-owned station signed Owens to an eight-year guaranteed contract to continue hosting The Ronn Owens Program.
 At its peak, the program had more than 500,000 regular listeners.

 Owens was off the KGO airwaves during an 88-day contract dispute that ended in February 1995.
 Reportedly, the dispute involved a difference of opinion over whether to allow national syndication of his show.

 Between 1997 and 1998, Owens' show was simulcast in Los Angeles on KABC, also owned by Disney.
 Owens took the time slot held by Michael Jackson, whose ratings were declining.
 Despite signing a five-year contract to do the simulcast, after one year Owens vacated the time slot at KABC, because his show had failed to generate adequate ratings in Los Angeles.
 Owens reportedly blamed both Jackson and KABC — Jackson for "taking shots" at Owens "on the air and off the air" and KABC for failing to promote Owens' show.
 Disney reportedly bought out the remainder of Owens' simulcast contract.

 Ronn Owens left his broadcast two hours early on Monday, September 17, 2007, after spending his first hour sounding very lethargic.
 He returned to the air on September 24, 2007, explaining that he had been diagnosed with transient global amnesia (TGA), a type of amnesia involving the sudden, temporary disturbance in an otherwise healthy person's memory.
 In Owens' case it was triggered by the adverse interaction of two prescription drugs.

 On December 2, 2011, KGO fired all of its on-air show hosts except for Owens.
 He remained in the 9 a.m.-to-noon slot, with the other hours being all-news or Bloomberg Radio.
 On March 31, 2016, Owens announced that as of April 4, 2016 he would be moving to the 3 p.m.-to-6 p.m. slot on KGO's sister station, KSFO.
 On April 4, 2016, Owens announced that he would remain at KGO, but in a modified time slot of 10 a.m. to Noon.
 Owens has a personal services contract with the station that does not allow for early termination.
 Owens was paid more than $1 million per year, the highest salary for a broadcaster in northern California.
 On January 1, 2013, Owens signed a two-year guaranteed contract extension.

 Owens was elected into the Bay Area Radio Hall of Fame in 2007 as a member of the second class to be inducted.
-In November 2015, he was inducted into the National Radio Hall of Fame in Chicago (cite Chicago Tribune), which the Atlanta Constitution called "the greatest honor a radio professional can achieve."
+In November 2015, he was inducted into the National Radio Hall of Fame in Chicago, which the Atlanta Constitution called "the greatest honor a radio professional can achieve."
 He has also won two Marconi Awards as "Large Market Personality of the Year" in 2003 and 2010.